You are more experienced now, your bank account is larger, and it is easier to think further ahead.

 For seniors, there is a four in ten chance3 that they will require some form of nursing care which, at the current rate, will become prohibitively expensive or even unavailable for most people.
 An analysis will enable you to see exactly what kind of financial exposure you face if these risks are not covered.

 The other certainty of life is change.
 Our financial and family situations will evolve; we will age; and, eventually our health will decline.
 And, as life unfolds, our needs and risks change.
 With some major life event occurring, on average, every three years for most people, it is essential to have a complete insurance analysis with the same frequency.

-Contact our office today in Mississauga if you have questions about your insurance strategy.
+Contact our office today in Oakville if you have questions about your insurance strategy.

 1American Association of Critical Illness Insurance.
 2American Association of Critical Illness Insurance.
 3Long Term Care Administration on Aging.